 Online competitions, such as hackathons, can serve as a one-stop-shop for your recruitment process.
 If you are looking to hire coders, you can stage multiple coding rounds in a single hackathon to lead to the final interview.
 The hackathon can be your engagement, screening and selection tool.

-Online competitions can be conducted on online platforms to efficiently implement all processes together in one place.
+Online competitions can be conducted on online platforms to implement all processes together in one place efficiently.
 Easy outreach is the most significant upside to using an online platform to conduct virtual contests.
 Hackathons or case study competitions can be rolled out simultaneously at numerous campuses across the country.
 Additionally, most platforms provide marketing support by promoting them on social media channels for improved visibility and outreach.
 The online buzz helps gain significant traction among college students, driving better participation and high-quality submissions.

 Hackathon platforms, along with a team of subject matter experts, help you create an engaging problem statement, design an online event, define multiple stages of participation, enable students to form groups and submit their projects in a streamlined manner.
 They ensure an excellent student experience, which doubles up as a fantastic branding exercise.
 It is easy to judge the submissions and declare the winners without any manual intervention.